Olympic boxer Imane Khelif calls for end to bullying after backlash over gender misconceptions

 “I send a message to all the people of the world to uphold the Olympic principles and the Olympic Charter, to refrain from bullying all athletes, because this has effects, massive effects,” Khelif said in Arabic.
 "It can destroy people, it can kill people’s thoughts, spirit and mind.
 It can divide people.
 And because of that, I ask them to refrain from bullying.”

+The 25-year-old Khelif acknowledged the pressure and pain of enduring this ordeal while competing far from home in the most important event of her athletic career.

+“I am in contact with my family two days a week.
+I hope that they weren’t affected deeply,” she said.
+“They are worried about me.
+God willing, this crisis will culminate in a gold medal, and that would be the best response.”

-The vitriol stems from claims by the International Boxing Association, which has been permanently banned from the Olympics, that they both failed unspecified eligibility tests for the women's competition at last year's world championships.
+The vitriol stems from claims by the International Boxing Association, which has been permanently banned from the Olympics, that both Khelif and Lin failed unspecified eligibility tests for the women's competition at last year's world championships.

 Khelif declined to answer when asked whether she had undergone tests other than doping tests, saying she didn’t want to talk about it.